Transportation in Atlanta: MARTA

 MARTA's bus system serves a wider area than the rail system, including areas in North Fulton, South DeKalb, and Clayton County.
 As of 2017, MARTA has 550 diesel and compressed natural gas buses that cover over 101 bus routes.
 While Cobb County is not part of the system, MARTA operates two bus routes there, one serving Cumberland Boulevard Transfer Center, and the other serving Six Flags Over Georgia.
 All bus lines stop at at least one heavy rail station.

-In addition to the free parking adjacent to many rail stations, MARTA also operates five Park and Ride lots serviced only by bus routes: Windward Parkway, Mansell Road, Goldsmith, Barge Road, South Fulton, and Riverdale.
+In addition to the free parking adjacent to many rail stations, MARTA also operates five park and ride lots serviced only by bus routes: Windward Parkway, Mansell Road, Goldsmith, Barge Road, South Fulton, and Riverdale.
 The Panola Road Park and Ride lot is jointly operated with GRTA.

 In May 2016, MARTA completed its Comprehensive Operations Analysis, which outlined a series of changes to its service across the system, but primarily focused on changes to the bus network.
 The analysis proposed a series of frequency changes, realignments, and additional service levels.
 Starting in 2017, MARTA began implementing these changes.
 These changes will come both during MARTA's normal scheduled route modification dates, as well as on additional dates as part of the agency's "Fast Track" program.

 The Atlanta Streetcar system opened at the end of 2014 and has been operated by MARTA since July 2018.
 The streetcar is a 2.7 mile loop that operates primarily in mixed traffic in the downtown area.
-It runs from Centennial Olympic Park along Edgewood and Auburn avenues to the King Center and has a stop at MARTA's Peachtree Center Station.
+It runs from Centennial Olympic Park along Edgewood and Auburn avenues to the King Center and has a stop at MARTA's Peachtree Center station.

 Other transit

-2002 Gwinnett County Transit Orion VII CNG on the 35 Bus on South Old Peachtree Road.
+A Gwinnett County Transit Orion VII bus operating route 35 on South Old Peachtree Road.

-Several other localities in the Metro Area operate local bus services.
-Of these, Cobb Linc and Ride Gwinnett used to also offer commuter bus service connecting their local services with Atlanta.
-Until June 16, 2025, when those commuter services were incorporated intro Xpress, along with a series of service cuts to due budget constraints and low ridership.
-The Atlanta-region Transit Link Authority, a state-level entity, oversees the Xpress bus system.
-Xpress operates 27 regional commuter bus routes connecting outlying cities and towns to Downtown and Midtown Atlanta.
+Several other localities in the metro area operate local bus services.
+Of these, CobbLinc and Ride Gwinnett used to also offer commuter bus service connecting their local services with Atlanta.
+On June 16, 2025, those commuter services were incorporated into Xpress, along with a series of service cuts to due budget constraints and low ridership.
+The Georgia Transportation Efficiency Authority, a state-level entity, oversees the Xpress bus system.
+Xpress operates 15 regional commuter bus routes connecting outlying cities and towns to Downtown and Midtown Atlanta.
 Emory University operates The Cliff shuttle bus system with over 50 buses, 21 routes, and 200,000 rides per month.
-The Georgia Institute of Technology operates the Stinger Shuttles, providing service around its campus, the Midtown MARTA station, and neighboring communities.
+The Georgia Institute of Technology operates the Stinger shuttles, providing service around its campus, the Midtown MARTA station, and neighboring communities.
+Atlanta also has its self-driving car, the Waymo which is in full service with Uber.